Region-based memory management: Region inference

 In 1988, researchers began investigating how to use regions for safe memory allocation by introducing the concept of region inference, where the creation and deallocation of regions, as well as the assignment of individual static allocation expressions to particular regions, is inserted by the compiler at compile-time.
 The compiler is able to do this in such a way that it can guarantee dangling pointers and leaks do not occur.

 In an early work by Ruggieri and Murtagh, a region is created at the beginning of each function and deallocated at the end.
 They then use data flow analysis to determine a lifetime for each static allocation expression, and assign it to the youngest region that contains its entire lifetime.

 In 1994, this work was generalized in a seminal work by Tofte and Talpin to support type polymorphism and higher-order functions in Standard ML, a functional programming language, using a different algorithm based on type inference and the theoretical concepts of polymorphic region types and the region calculus.
 Their work introduced an extension of the lambda calculus including regions, adding two constructs:

-e_{1} at ρ: Compute the result of the expression e_{1} and store it in region ρ;
+$e_1$ at $\rho$: Compute the result of the expression $e_1$ and store it in region $\rho$;

-let region ρ in e_{2} end: Create a region and bind it to ρ; evaluate e_{2}; then deallocate the region.
+letregion $\rho$ in $e_2$ end: Create a region and bind it to $\rho$; evaluate $e_2$; then deallocate the region.

-Due to this syntactic structure, regions are nested, meaning that if r_{2} is created after r_{1}, it must also be deallocated before r_{1}; the result is a stack of regions.
+Due to this syntactic structure, regions are nested, meaning that if $r_2$ is created after $r_1$, it must also be deallocated before $r_1$; the result is a stack of regions.
 Moreover, regions must be deallocated in the same function in which they are created.
 These restrictions were relaxed by Aiken et al.

 This extended lambda calculus was intended to serve as a provably memory-safe intermediate representation for compiling Standard ML programs into machine code, but building a translator that would produce good results on large programs faced a number of practical limitations which had to be resolved with new analyses, including dealing with recursive calls, tail calls, and eliminating regions which contained only a single value.
 This work was completed in 1995 and integrated into the ML Kit, a version of ML based on region allocation in place of garbage collection.
 This permitted a direct comparison between the two on medium-sized test programs, yielding widely varying results ("between 10 times faster and four times slower") depending on how "region-friendly" the program was; compile times, however, were on the order of minutes.
 The ML Kit was eventually scaled to large applications with two additions: a scheme for separate compilation of modules, and a hybrid technique combining region inference with tracing garbage collection.